Overview of the Building Information Modeling BIM Training:

 Splitting Elements - Learn how to Split elements- both a 'simple' Split and also a Split with Joint Gap

-Trimming & Extending Elements - Learn how to Trim and Extend both single and multiple elements to a common reference object
+Trimming & Extending Elements - Learn how to Trim and Extend both single and multiple elements to a standard reference object

-Offsetting Elements - Learn how to Offset elements both by the 'Numerical' and 'Graphical' methods
+Offsetting Elements - Learn how to Offset factors both by the 'Numerical' and 'Graphical' methods

 Pinning Elements - Learn how to Pin elements in your project to stop accidental Deletion or Re-positioning

 Once you have created your Model, you'll want to get the maximum value from it.
 This Module shows you how to create various Views of your Project, such as Elevations, Sections, Perspectives, etc.